Noncommutative deformations and flops: Introduction

 and considering the morphism $X\to\Spec \widehat{R}$ obtained by blowing up a generator of the class group.
 There is a single floppable $(-3,1)$-curve above the origin, and this is a length two $D_4$ flop, known as the Laufer flop \cite{Pagoda,AM}.
 In this case, by \cite{AM}, $\AB:=\End_{\widehat{R}}(\widehat{R}\oplus N_1)$ can be presented as the completion of the quiver with relations

 It follows immediately that

 We call this algebra a {\em quantum cusp}.
 From this presentation, it can be seen that $\width(C)=9$ (for details, see \ref{D4 flop general example}).
-Furthermore, commuting variables it follows that the commutative deformation algebra is given by
+Furthermore, factoring by commutators it follows that the commutative deformation algebra is given by

 and so $\cwidth(C)=\dim_{\mathbb{C}}\CA^{\ab}=5$.

 The deformations are sketched in Figure~\ref{fig.deformations2}.
 In the commutative case on the left, the original curve moves infinitesimally, fibred over $\Spec \CAab$, with the dots in the base representing the vector space basis $\{ 1,x,x^2, y,y^2\}$ of $\CAab$.
 The noncommutative deformations on the right are harder to draw, but roughly speaking they thicken the universal sheaf $\cF$ to a sheaf $\cE\in\coh X$ over $\CA$, where the nine dots represent a basis of $\CA$.